timeplus-io/docs/docs/k8s-helm.md

 You can run `kubectl -n timeplus get jobs` to check whether `timeplus-provision` is completed or not.
 Once this job is completed, you can start use Timeplus Enterprise.
 ```

-To make sure everything is up and running, run `kubectl get pods -n ${NS}` to check the stack status
+To make sure everything is up and running, run `kubectl get pods -n $NS` to check the stack status

 ```bash
 NAME                                  READY   STATUS    RESTARTS   AGE